The original Northern Powerhouse

 Victoria Gate (2016) is pretty appealing as modern shopping centres go, with a striking landmark John Lewis building, taking design cues from the surrounding markets and arcades.
 The external grid pattern is apparently inspired by Leeds’ traditions of manufacturing textiles, whilst the new arcade roof has strong echoes of the Corn Exchange roof.
 The Guardian’s Rowan Moore’s sums it up well: “It’s entertaining.
 It energises.
 Like its predecessors, it shows how shopping can enhance a city, not kill it.”

 The Arcades are one of Leeds’ great joys, bustling and busy with shoppers to this day.
 They were built around 1900 and designed by the theatre architect Frank Matcham; and originally included the Empire Palace Theatre, which was sadly demolished in the 1960s.
-The exteriors are largely of faience from the Burmantofts Pottery, and the interiors of the arcades contain several mosaics and plentiful use of marble.
+The exteriors are mainly of faience from the Burmantofts Pottery, and the interiors of the arcades contain several mosaics and plentiful use of marble.
 The arcades were built to appeal to the affluent middle-class and were a safe place away from the hustle and bustle of the grimy streets where one could see and be seen by the Leeds gentry.
 This fashion for arcades spread right across the country during this period (try our Cardiff or Newcastle urban rambles for other great examples).

 Heading north now across Headrow, we head up New Briggate and take a left through an arch into St John’s Churchyard.
 But just before we do that, glance across the road at The Grand Theatre (1878).
 The exterior is in a mixture of Romanesque and Scottish baronial styles, while the interior has such Gothic motifs as fan-vaulting and clustered columns.
 The theatre is home to Opera North and is regularly visited by Northern Ballet.

-St John’s is the oldest church in the city, built in 1632-34 at a turbulent when very few churches were constructed.
+St John’s is the oldest church in the city, built in 1632-34 at a turbulent time when very few churches were constructed.
 The glory of the church lies in its magnificent Jacobean fittings, particularly the superb carved wooden screen.
 Every part of the screen is richly decorated with flowers, hearts, twisting vines and grotesque heads of humans and animals.
 There is more carving on the wall panels, pews and pulpit.
 Brightly painted angels play instruments in the roof and look down on carved pews below.

-Merrion Gardens, one of only a few public green spaces in the city centre, were originally laid out as a memorial to Thomas Wade who, in 1530, left a will that stipulated that the money be used to benefit the people of Leeds.
+Merrion Gardens, one of only a few public green spaces in the city centre, was originally laid out as a memorial to Thomas Wade who, in 1530, left a will that stipulated that the money be used to benefit the people of Leeds.

-The space has recently been subject to a complete overhaul, saving it from the dual ravages of tree roots forcing their way up through the paved areas and anti-social behaviour making it at an unwelcoming spot.
+The space has recently been subject to a complete overhaul, saving it from the dual ravages of tree roots forcing their way up through the paved areas and anti-social behaviour making it an unwelcoming spot.
 A reminder of the challenges that a council faces in keeping a piece of green space open and welcoming.
 The day we passed through it was full of lunch breakers relaxing in the sunshine.

 St Anne’s RC Cathedral is a wonderful essay in Arts and Crafts Gothic, completed in 1904.
 The reredos of the old cathedral’s high altar was designed by Pugin in 1842 and moved here.

 Headrow used to be a mediaeval route connecting the east to the west of the city.
 It was subject to a major re-development scheme in the 1920s, masterminded by Reginald Blomfield, who had also been responsible for the extensive re-design of Regent Street in London.
 The Headrow scheme, which became known as the ‘Regent Street of the North’, served both to widen the road and to create a ‘planned’ civic route with buildings in a defined style on either flank.
-In the event, given the Great Depression followed soon after, only some of the buildings were constructed, and what you have today is a series of impressive bur rather bland neo-classical buildings along a traffic-ridden avenue.
+In the event, given the Great Depression followed soon after, only some of the buildings were constructed, and what you have today is a series of impressive but rather bland neo-classical buildings along a traffic-laden avenue.
 It represented, nonetheless, the first attempt outside London to create a planned structure for a city and reflected Leeds’ civic ambitions.
 The Permanent House in Headrow (just to the east of our path) looks exactly like the Quadrant in Regent Street.

 The Henry Moore Institute has an impressive new entrance, a bold polished black granite façade with a single very vertical opening.
 Although modest it is one of the most stylish additions to modern Leeds, designed by Dixon Jones in 1993, who also designed the extension to the Royal Opera House in Covent Garden.